adrianhall/adrianhall.github.io/_posts/2019-08-19-tailwinds-photos-3.md

 There are two possible errors that you may run into:

-* Getting an `ApiException` generally indicates that you have messed up the Google console piece.
+* An `ApiException` generally indicates that you have messed up the Google console configuration.
 Check that the information in the Google developers console matches your app exactly.
 The SHA-1 hash and the package identifier have to match.
 * If the `idToken` is null, then the web client ID is probably wrong.
 Again, check that the client ID you included in the `strings.xml` file matches the client ID in the Google developers console for the `Web client` OAuth credential.

-> It's ok to include client IDs in the app - they aren't considered security information.
-However, you should never include client secrets in mobile apps.
-Mobile apps can be decoded once they are released.
-Any string you include in your app will be available for anyone to see.

 ## Next steps